Beyond Meritocracy

 In sum

 It was a strategic mistake to think we could end capitalism by fighting capitalism.
-The proximate fight is with class rule – the full system of institutionalized relationships through which some people get others to work for them without reciprocity, in the market, the household, and organizational life, and everywhere these overlap.
+The proximate fight is with class rule — the full system of institutionalized relationships through which some people get others to perform labor for them without reciprocity, in the market, the household, and organizational life, and everywhere these overlap.
 Fighting this effectively requires a broader definition of class, an honest accounting of why unity is difficult, and organizations whose internal practices embody the solidarity they preach.
 None of that is simple, and none of it will be quick.

 We are working against a century and a half of received wisdom in which the Marxist left treated the building of healthy worker organizations as instrumentally valuable at best — something to be tolerated insofar as it served the struggle for state power.
 Changing this will require argument, experimentation, and a good deal of patience.
 But the theoretical and practical foundations are there, scattered across traditions that rarely talk to each other, and enough people are already doing parts of the work — even if they don't always share our terminology — that there is something real to build on.